20centaurifux/alterego/files/www-private/md/projects/weatherstation.md

 # WeatherStation

-The Arduino Nano based weather station I'm developing at the moment.
-The project is still under construction.
+An Arduino Nano based weather station.

 The station measures temperature, atmospheric pressure, humidity and UV intensity.
 Data is stored using delta compression and sent over 433mhz in